 I used to think I had no choice but to purchase Disneyworld tickets from Disney.
 Discovering an alternative that would help me to save money on DisneyWorld tickets was exciting!

 They’re a legit, authorized Disney ticket reseller with great customer service.
-They’re rated A+ on BBB.
+They've been in business almost 30 years and are rated A+ on BBB.
 You’re safe to purchase from them in confidence.
-For more reassurance, read this Yelp thread (there are a lot more like it on TripAdvisor too).

 Tickets are Same as Buying from Disney

-Tickets purchased from Park Savers have the EXACT same benefits as those purchased at the Disney gate.
+Tickets purchased from Get Away Today have the EXACT same benefits as those purchased at the Disney gate.

 Link your ticket to your MyDisneyExperience.com for full FastPass+ and MagicBand benefits.

-Disclosure: If you buy tickets through the Park Savers links, I get a small commission.
+Disclosure: If you buy tickets through the Get Away Today links, I get a small commission.
 It’s not much but it helps keep the website running and doesn’t cost you any extra.
 You don’t have to use my links, but I’m very thankful when you do.
 I recommend them not because of the commission but because I use them myself.

 Do NOT Buy DisneyWorld Tickets from These Places